docker/cli/docs/deprecated.md

 field in the CLI configuration file are deprecated.
 Experimental features are enabled by default, and these configuration options are no longer functional.

+Starting with v22.04, the Docker CLI no longer prints `Experimental` for the client in the output of `docker version`, and the field has been removed from the JSON format.

 ### CLI plugins support

 **Deprecated in Release: v20.10**